A striking dark impression of this scarce map of Asia, the earliest folio-size map of Asia to be engraved and printed in England.

-The map demonstrates the naïve engraving style characteristic of 17th Century English engravers, and features an elaborate heraldic cartouche and a dedication to the Right Honorabll & truly Noble Herny Bennet Barron Alington d' Arlington in Com Middlesex.
-Includes many sailing ships and sea monsters.
+The map demonstrates the naïve engraving style characteristic of 17th Century English engravers and features an elaborate heraldic cartouche and a dedication to the Right Honorabll & truly Noble Herny Bennet Barron Alington d' Arlington in Com Middlesex.
+It includes many sailing ships and sea monsters.